 Wells Fargo was started in 1852 by Henry Wells and William Fargo, with its first bank in San Francisco.
 It offers an array of services, including banking, insurance investments, mortgage, and consumer as well as commercial financial services.
 The bank boasts 70 million customers in different locations.

 7. Why Should We Hire You?

-You should read the job description and identify the skills that the interviewer is interested in if you intend to answer this question well.
+You should read the job description and identify the skills the interviewer is interested in if you intend to answer this question well.
 Reassure the interviewer that you have all it takes to succeed in the given job.

 8. Describe Your Ideal Working Environment

 I generally expect a supportive workforce that won’t mind giving a hand where necessary.
-I enjoy a challenging environment and expect to grow and be better at this job. ( Or you can say that you only expect a lot from one person only-you.
+I enjoy a challenging environment and expect to grow and improve at this job. ( Or you can say that you only expect a lot from one person only-you.
 You can then go ahead and mention some of the things you intend to do to better the workplace and rally on the support of your fellow employees)

 9. Mention a Conflict that You Had with a Fellow Colleague